lieszkol/november-gallery/README.md

 Use this if you wish to show a gallery of images within your page using various layouts, with optional full-screen (lightbox-style) viewing.

+The component provides the following options:

 #### Pop-up Lightbox

 Use this if you wish to add a lightbox-style 'pop-up' gallery to your page that is only shown when the user clicks on an element (such as a link/button/image).

 #### Image List Only

-Use this if you wish to write your own Twig script for displaying your images, and only need a list of images t that can be found in a given folder.
+Use this if you wish to write your own Twig script for displaying your images, and only need a list of images (that can be found in a given folder) to be loaded into a page variable.

 ## Support